 I started to write book reviews in my newsletter to maybe give some reading ideas to my students and I thought it would be nice to share it widely.
 So here we go, let’s have a little blog, where people could share their opinions as well.

-Please share what you think of these books, I would love to hear from you.
+Please share what you think of this book, I would love to hear from you.

 - Personally, I haven’t taken any new resolution in January, but keep going with previous ones.
 One of these is to go deeper in my meditation journey.
 And it’s not easy to do: like everyone else in this busy live, finding 10-20 minutes for my meditation is a daily fight.
 But …Read More »